 Stand over barbell with balls of feet positioned under bar slightly wider apart than hip width.
 Squat down and grip bar with overhand grip slightly wider than shoulder width.
 Position shoulders over bar with back arched tightly.
 Arms are straight with elbows pointed along bar.

 Pull bar up off floor by extending hips and knees.
 As bar reaches knees, vigorously raise shoulders while keeping barbell close to thighs, jump upward extending body.
-Flex elbows out to sides, pulling bar up to neck height.
+Flex elbows out to sides, pulling bar up to mid-chest height.

 Pull bar up in straight path, keeping bar close to body.
 Also see movement in Slow Motion.